libp2p/js-libp2p/PEER_DISCOVERY.md

   * Applications who have not disabled this should **never** connect on peer discovery, unless performing a specific action.

 ## Scenarios
 In any scenario, if a peer is discovered it should be added to the PeerBook.
 This ensures that even if we don't dial to a node when we discover it, we know about it in the event that it becomes known as a provider for something we need.
+The scenarios listed below detail what actions the auto dialer will take when peers are discovered.

 ### 1. Joining the network
 The node is new and needs to join the network.
 It currently has 0 peers.